-The Company has been entrepreneurial in nature since inception, a company embracing characteristics of encouraging executives, general managers and all employees to act and think like an owner with a stake in the enterprise; supporting a can do attitude; promoting an ability and willingness to urgently get things done; acting to avoid unnecessary bureaucracy; developing an ability to learn from mistakes openly and constructively; with the trust of working in a team.
-As a Company, we embrace new initiatives every day, and we focus on new products, new technologies, new locations and new ways of doing things consistently.
+The Company has been entrepreneurial from the outset, encouraging all employees, from executives to general managers to our people "on the floor", to act and think like an owner with a stake in the enterprise, supporting a can do attitude, promoting an ability and willingness to urgently get things done, acting to avoid unnecessary bureaucracy, and developing an ability to learn from challenges openly and constructively, with the trust of working in a team.
+We embrace new initiatives and focus on new products and new technologies.

-The Company embraces lean thinking as part of its culture too.
-Simply stated, the lean thinking way is a focus on eliminating waste in all aspects of the Company's business and operations.
+The Company embraces lean thinking as part of its culture too - eliminating waste in all aspects of the Company's business and operations.
 The elimination of waste allows the Company to take out unnecessary cost, thereby making it competitive.
 It enables the Company to see problems it can fix in its operations more easily.
 It allows the Company to simplify processes to have safer, cleaner, more efficient and more sustainable workplaces.
 It is a culture of continuous improvement in whatever we do.